shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 ![single plot](images/plotting-sentinel-5p-data/single-plot.png)

-We can already see a lot on this plot.
+Although this is the data of just one `nc`-file, we can already see a lot on this plot.
-For one we can see the movement of the satellite and we can see that we do not have any data points in the north.
+For one, we can see the path the satellite took while recording the data.
+We can also see that we do not have any data points in the north.
-This is due to the fact that the satellite's instruments need light to work and are using the sunlight for that.
+This is due to the fact that the satellite's spectrophotometer needs light to work and it is using the sunlight for that.
-Since it is winter, there is not enough sunlight in the north.
+And since our data is from December, from a certain latitude up north, there is not enough sunlight available to conduct the measurments.

-Also we can see a high peak of nitrogen dioxide on the south east of Australia which are probably the bush fires.
+Also, we can see a high peak of nitrogen dioxide off the south eastern coast of Australia which probably stems from the bushfires.

 ## Plotting multiple Files

-Now we use all data we downloaded before in a single plot.
-So we get a nice view over the nitrogen dioxide values over the whole world.
+Finally, we will use all data we downloaded in the first step and put it into one single plot with an overview of the nitrogen dioxide values over the whole world.

-First we load all files and combine them using [Pandas `concat`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.concat.html).
+To do that, we will first load all files and chain them together using [Pandas `concat`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.concat.html).
-After that we are using the same techniques as before to reduce the data and create a `geopandas.geodataframe.GeoDataFrame`.
+Next, we will be using the same techniques as before to reduce the data and create a `geopandas.geodataframe.GeoDataFrame`.

 ```python
 import glob